Skip to main content

 Hot dogs and hamburgers

 Another economical birthday party food option involves grilling up some hot dogs and/or hamburgers.
 Kids typically like both and you can offer basic toppings like lettuce, tomatoes, and cheese.
-Have fries, tater tots, or chips as a side.
+Have fries, tater tots, and chips as sides.
 Toss in veggie burgers for a teen party in case some quests are vegetarian.

 Pasta